shivamsahu4u/shivamsahu4u/README.md

 # Hi, I'm Shivam 👋🏾 👨‍💻

 <p align="center">I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
 I enjoy working with Some technologies include .NET, SQL Server (JavaScript, APIS + Markup) and Angular.
-I've contributed to Hacktoberfest2018 and Hacktoberfest2019 sponsered by DigitalOcean and Twilio. <a href="https://archiveprogram.github.com/">GitHub Programs </a>
+I've contributed to Hacktoberfest2018 and Hacktoberfest2019 sponsered by DigitalOcean and Twilio. [ <a href="https://archiveprogram.github.com/">Arctic Code Vault Contributor </a>]
-  Based on my involvement in the tech community.
-My interest in the learnings led me to launch my portfolio <a href="https://www.shivamsahu4u.github.io/">shivamsahu4u.github.io</a>
+  Based on my involvement in the tech community, My interest in the learnings led me to launch my portfolio <a href="https://www.shivamsahu4u.github.io/">shivamsahu4u.github.io</a>
 </p>
 <p align="center"><img src="https://www.linkpicture.com/q/code.svg" alt="banner that says Shivam Sahu - software engineer, content creator alongside a cartoon illustration of Shivam"></p>